AI Operator vs Chatbot

 Is an AI Operator just a smarter chatbot?

-Why does push delivery matter?
+Why does continuity matter?

 Why do channels matter for AI productivity?